petertseng/adventofcode-rb-2022/README.md

   However, the single most important optimisation had eluded me:
   To quickly find two disjoint sets of valves without checking all pairs, first sort them by flow descending so you know the maximum possible value achievable by any yet-unexamined route.
   Then you know when to (and should) break out of the inner or outer loop once it's no longer possible to beat the current best.
+* Day 17 (Pyroclastic Flow): A lot of solutions differ on how they choose to detect cycles!
+  You can detect it just by looking at the height differences.
+  But I chose to call it a cycle when five consecutive rocks fall in the same x position and wind index as they did in a previous wind cycle.

 # Takeaways